A multi-room audio system: beyond Sonos

 Take stock of any AV gear you already have and that you can/want to re-use.
 Maybe you only want two zones and you have an AV receiver that allows for an extra room with the zone B switch, so all you might need is an extra pair of speakers.

-Or your solution could be a s simple as introducing a speaker selector.
+Or your solution could be as simple as introducing a speaker selector.
 A speaker selector allows you to connect multiple speakers throughout the house to your stereo system.
 With a simple touch of a button you turn certain speakers on or off.
 Some speaker selectors even come with a volume button.

 Make sure to pay attention to instructions on speaker impedance that come with the speaker selector.
 Also make sure your amplifier is powerful enough to drive the amount of speakers you have in mind.
 If that’s not the case, it might be time for an upgrade.
 If you feel unsure about this, talk to the guys from Rapallo to put you in the right direction.